jvines/astroARIADNE/README.md

-`CORNER.png/pdf` with the cornerplot (the plot showing the distribution of the parameters agains eachother), `HR_diagram.png/pdf` only for the BMA, with the HR diagram showing the position of the star, `SED_no_model.png/pdf` with the RAW SED showing each photometry point color coded to their respective filter, and `SED.png/pdf` with the SED with the catalog photometry plus synthetic photometry.
+`CORNER.png/pdf` with the cornerplot (the plot showing the distribution of the parameters agains eachother), `HR_diagram.png/pdf` only for the BMA, with the HR diagram showing the position of the star, `SED_no_model.png/pdf` with the RAW SED showing each photometry point color coded to their respective filter (coloured by wavelength, overlaid with the blackbody fit from the photometry quality-control step, and any QC-flagged bands circled in red — see below), and `SED.png/pdf` with the SED with the catalog photometry plus synthetic photometry.
 If BMA was done, there's also a `histograms` folder inside the plot folder with various histograms of the fitted parameters and their distribution